hvpham-yorku/AirTime/Doc/Sprint2/Daily Stand-ups.md

 November 29th - Sprint 2 Standup 2
 -
 What did you work on since the last standup?

+Task ID: **AIR-11** (Any user should be able to filter with minimum and maximum prices.
+An error message will be displayed if the user inputs a minimum price of less than 0$)
 - CustomerDashBoardPage and AdminDashBoardPage:
   - Implemented filtering flights by minimum and maximum prices.
   - Added error handling for minimum prices below $0.